1988 Houston Astros season: April

 On April 5, the Astros hosted the San Diego Padres on Opening Day, with right-hander Mike Scott making his second consecutive Opening Day start.
 In the top of the eighth, he surrendered two runs to the Padres.
-However, in the bottom of the inning, Kevin Bass' two-run single keyed a five-run rally which stood as Houston held on for the 6-3 win.
+However, in the bottom of the inning, Kevin Bass' two-run single keyed a five-run rally which stood as Houston held on for the 6–3 win.
 Hence, the decision for the pitching win went to Scott.
 The Opening Day victory was also the 2,000th win in the history of the Houston Astros franchise.

+On April 10, Kevin Bass, pinch hitting for right fielder Terry Puhl, hit the Astros' first-ever grand slam at Riverfront Stadium, and the Astros' first grand slam against Cincinnati since June 11, 1964, by Bob Aspromonte.
+Bass took Pat Perry deep in the top of the ninth inning as the Astros routed the Cincinnati Reds, 12–3.
+Glenn Davis (4) also homered.
+Mike Scott (2–0) earned the victory and complete game.
+This was also the fourth pinch-hit grand in Astros team history, with the most recent having been hit by teammate Craig Reynolds on April 12, 1986.

+On April 27, Nolan Ryan came within two outs of his sixth no-hitter, maintaining a 2–0 lead over the Philadelphia Phillies in the top of the ninth, when Mike Schmidt singled into center field.
+In the bottom of the third inning, Bill Doran singled home Rafael Ramírez and Gerald Young, staking Houston to a 2–0 lead.
+Leading off the top of the ninth, Greg Gross' weak grounder to second allowed him to reach via an error, Schmidt singled, Juan Samuel struck out, and Von Hayes flied out.
+Lance Parrish then lined a two-run double to the left-center field gap to tie the game, with both runs being unearned.
+Ryan departed with a game score of 84.
+With the bases loaded in the bottom of the tenth, Glenn Davis scored as the walk-off run when Craig Reynolds hit into a fielder's choice.
+Dave Smith (1–1) retired the Phillies in order in the top of the tenth to earn the win.

 May

+On May 8, Bill Doran tied a major league record among second basemen for a 9-inning game by turning six double plays.

 Having gone more than two years since his most recent complete game, on May 13, Nolan Ryan went the distance to lead an 8–2 win over the Chicago Cubs.
 First baseman Glenn Davis collected four runs batted in (RBI), while Gerald Young stroked four hits to lead the Astros' offense.

 With strong windy conditions all around Pittsburgh on May 23, the Astros held a 3–0 advantage going into the ninth inning.
 However, the game was called due to debris on the field at Three Rivers Stadium, and Mike Scott, who had held the Pirates scoreless for 8 innings, got the win.